sawindya/Group12/README.md

 # Display the result
 num_genes_below_10
 ## [1] 35988

+#data is extracted from mean expression column from gene expression data set to ontain the result of 35988 which means value of less than 10 by creating a logical condition and then counting how many TRUE values result from it#

 Question5
 # Create a histogram of the mean expression values using base R
 hist(gene_expression$mean_expression,